noDev123/endfield-tracker-api-v2/README.md

 Goyfield is a website that consists of global statistics and data, allowing users to easily view and track information all in one place.
 You can visit the official website at [Goyfield Official Site](Goyfield.moe).
 For more information or any inquiries, feel free to join their official [Discord server](https://discord.gg/zUMMBfUYsK).

-Speacial thanks to Goyfield for the provision and contribution to this project.
-They are constantly updating the datas and maintaining which made this project possible.
+Special thanks to Goyfield for the provision and contribution to this project.
+They are constantly updating the data and maintaining which made this project possible.

 ## Common Questions 🤔

-- **Liencese**: There is no license to this project.
+- **License**: There is no license to this project.
 This project is open-source.
 Any people can modify the program as they please.
 However please consider that I do not own the datas from Goyfield.
 I had personally talked to the owner of Goyfield to make this project.
 - **Data**: The data updates approximately every 30~60minutes.
 Unfournately, I can't reduce it to less than 30 minutes becasue of rate limits.
 - **API**: The API link is [here](https://nodev123.github.io/endfield-tracker-api-v2/stats.json).
 JSON Format.